r-rocha/jsPsych-in-Qualtrics/mkdocs/hello-world.md

 ## First transformation: `experiment-with-display-element.html`

-The `experiment-with-display-element.html` file in this repository contains three changes from the `experiment.html`.
+Adding the `display_element` parameter in the `jsPsych.init()` and having additional control over the display element is important for embedding jsPsych into Qualtrics.
+The `experiment-with-display-element.html` file in [this GitHub repository](https://github.com/kywch/jsPsych-in-Qualtrics/blob/master/hello-world/experiment-with-display-element.html) contains three changes from the `experiment.html`.
 When you open `experiment-with-display-element.html` in a browser, you should see the same "Hello world!".

 Let's look at each change.

 ### Change 1: Using `display_element`

-By adding the `display_element` parameter in the `jsPsych.init()` like below, you can have additional control over the display element, which is important in embedding jsPsych into Qualtrics.
-In the below example, jsPsych will render the experiment in the '<div>' called `display_stage`, which the current script does not have yet.
+By adding the `display_element` parameter in the `jsPsych.init()` like below, jsPsych will render the experiment in the '<div>' called `display_stage`, which the current script does not have yet.
 So, let's add the `display_stage`.

 ```html
 jsPsych.init({